2014 Indianapolis Colts season: Week 15: vs. Houston Texans

 With the win, the Colts clinched the AFC South title for a second consecutive season while improving to 10–4 and 13–0 against the Texans at home.
+As of 2024, this marks the last time the Colts clinched the AFC South.

 Week 16: at Dallas Cowboys

 Week 17: at Tennessee Titans

 With the win, the Colts finished the season 11–5 for the third straight year, good enough for the AFC's #4 seed.
 This would be their 13th straight win over a division rival as they improved to 16–2 against divisional opponents overall under Andrew Luck.

 Postseason

 AFC Wild Card Playoffs: vs. #5 Cincinnati Bengals

+As of 2023, this is the last playoff game played at Lucas Oil Stadium.